ThirtyPlusTwo/CRS-SERC/README.md

   - It sets the strength of all your suspensions to 100% while active, which allows your car to reach 100m/s.
 But be careful, it might only be good to use on long straights, and bumpy surfaces might put your car in the air while DRS is active.

 - **How does the ERS work?**
-  - It sets the power of all your suspensions to 100% and overclocks it while active, which gives more acceleration to your car consuming the ERS charge.
+  - It sets the power of all your suspensions to 100%, overclocks it and increase the top speed while active, consuming the ERS charge when you push the throttle.
 When deactivated, it will recharge the ERS while moving.

 - **How does the Drafting System work?**
-  - When you're behind another car (detected by the Drafting Sensor) and it is above 70m/s, your car starts to draft: your suspensions gets 100% wheel power and your speed limit is set to unlimited.
+  - When you're behind another car (detected by the Drafting Sensor) and it is above 70m/s (and you're above 50m/s), your car starts to draft: your suspensions gets 100% wheel power and your speed limit is set to unlimited.
 It remains active for a little while after moving for the overtake.

 - **Do I need to setup CRS-F1 script on my car to be detected by the race control script?"**
   - No, once you cross the start line you are being tracked.
 But in order to see your onboard race data, use commands and have the tyre degradation effect on your car, you need to set up this script on your car.